ethanimproving/Family-Ideas/Bible Notes/The Mother Of Zebedee's Children.md

 him, and desiring a certain thing of him.

 ***Every day God is asking, “What wilt thou?”
 Every day you can pray.
 Prayer is an exercise of faith.
-We see a 40 year faith going from grandmother to mother into Timothy.
+We see a 40 year Faith going from grandmother to mother into Timothy.
 Why is Timothy such a great guy?
 Because of his mother and grandmother and their great faith.
 > [!Bible] [2 Timothy 1:5 - KJV](https://bible-api.com/2Timothy+1:5?translation=kjv)
 > 5. When I call to remembrance the unfeigned faith that is in thee, which dwelt first in thy grandmother Lois, and thy mother Eunice; and I am persuaded that in thee also.